ryogrid/nostrp2p/README.md

     - Almost same role with one of Nostr but its communication protocol between server is little bit different
       - In current plan, transport is REST and data is encoded to binary.
 Not websocket and Not JSON text
     - Client which is used by User-A only accesses to a server which is managed by the user only
-  - In all design
+  - In all of design
     - Microbrogging application specific
       - This means architecture and protcorl of NostrP2P is not for general purpose unlike Nostr
+        - "Nostr" is a name of architecture and protocol and not name of SNS and Microblogging system
-      - In other words, "NostrP2P" is a name of an microblogging application like "Bluesky"
+      - In other words, "NostrP2P" is a name of an microblogging system like "Bluesky"
 - Common point with (general) Nostr
   - Data structure of event data is almost same
   - Key pair format and signing method are same